j-quelly/gscp/readme.md

 - [ ] write tests

 ### To Do
+- [x] add role & permission db seeds [11/11/2016]
+- [ ] setup a staging environment
+- [ ] start documenting the API
+- [ ] read the APIGEE manual and more API resources
+	- [ ] Make responses more consistent & follow standard practice.  read more on this...
 - [ ] remove or replace:
 	- [ ] book migration
 	- [ ] book seed